alexanderguzhva/smalltopk/article/main5.md

 Given our assumptions, distance computations are not too costly, because the dimensionality is relatively small.

-The problem is the `binary heap` structure, because:
+The problem is a `binary heap` structure, because:
 * it is absolutely sequential,
 * no straightforward yet simple way of using SIMD instructions,
 * it can and will cripple a CPU branch predictor.